bluesky/tiled/example_configs/keycloak_oidc/README.md

 ## Getting Started

 1. Run `docker compose up` in this directory.
 This starts:
-   - **Keycloak**: Authentication provider
+   - **Keycloak**: Identity Provider (IdP)
-   - **oauth2-proxy**: Authentication proxy
+   - **OAuth2-proxy**: Reverse-proxy to access OAuth2 secured Tiled

 2. Start the Tiled server with `tiled server config example_configs/keycloak_oidc/config.yaml`.
+Tiled will make a call to Keycloak at startup to get the .well-known/openid-configuration.

-3. Open http://localhost:4180 (Oauth2 proxy address) in your browser and log in with:
+3. Open http://localhost:4180 (OAuth2 proxy address) in your browser and log in with:
    - Username: `admin`
    - Password: `admin`